tyler-a-johnson/Obsidian-git-repo/UNI 2025/SEM 1/COMP2400/Assignment 1 Script.md

 Introduction: Relational Thinking in Data Science

 AI systems are mistakenly perceived as impartial tools that are free of bias and only improve productivity and judgement.
 But as studies such as "Algorithmic Injustice: A Relational Ethics Approach" by Birhane demonstrate, these systems have the potential to reinforce social, cultural, and historical inequalities.
-In this presentation, I will contrast the dominant rational-individualistic view with the relational view.
+In this presentation, I will contrast the dominant rational-individualistic view with the relational view, and outline each perspectives strengths and draw-backs.
 I will explain why centering the disproportionately impacted is essential and emphasise the importance of understanding over mere prediction.
 I will also outline actionable mitigation strategies, as described by Birhane, to promote a more ethical approach to AI development.
 By shifting our approach to data science, we can create AI systems that are more transparent, and better suited to minimise harm to marginalised communities.

 ---